Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics

 In the orthodox (Dirac-von Neumann) formulation of quantum mechanics \citep{dirac1930,vonneumann1955}, the time-evolution of a system is described by the (deterministic) Schr\"{o}dinger equation.
 However, when a `measurement' takes place the normal evolution of the state is suspended and the system changes indeterministically, abruptly `collapsing', resulting in a determinate measurement outcome.
 This gives rise to several problems that can be grouped together under the label `the measurement problem': What selects a preferred basis for physical quantities in nature; why are interference effects not observed for macroscopic objects; what process constitutes a `measurement' and---most importantly---why do measurements have discrete outcomes \citep{schlosshauer2007}?
 The orthodox formulation is unacceptable if we assume that measurements are physical interactions and we seek a fundamental theory that can provide an account of these interactions without reference to an ill-defined concept such as `measurement.'
 The orthodox theory is adequate only in that it provides a means of determining the results of experiments but not if we wish to have a realist description of the physical world.

 When a quantum system interacts with the environment, quantum coherence is delocalized into the entangled environment-system state and we effectively lose the ability to observe it \citep{zeh1970, zurek1981}.
 This process, known as decoherence, is effectively irreversible and helps explain the non-observation of macroscopic quantum interference effects, as well as often providing a preferred basis for physical quantities.
-However, it does not explain how measurements have unique outcomes \citep[pp.\ 57--60]{schlosshauer2007}.
+However, it does not explain how measurements have unique outcomes \citep[57--60]{schlosshauer2007}.